Top Law Schools in Arkansas

 2. University of Arkansas, Little Rock William H. Bowen School of Law

-Students at Bowen enjoy a low student-faculty ratio of roughly 10:1 and can take advantage of the school’s part-time evening program, the only part-time law school in Arkansas.
-The school has very affordable tuition by law school standards, and a relatively high acceptance rate.
-Last but not least, Bowen also accepts JD-Next scores if you’re dreading taking the LSAT!
+Students at Bowen enjoy a low student-faculty ratio of 7.3:1 and can take advantage of the school’s part-time evening program, the only part-time law school in Arkansas.

 How Do I Get Accepted to an Arkansas Law School?